 University Police is dedicated to the safety and security of Western’s university community.
 University Police provides 24-hour services to ensure a safe and accessible campus.
 You may also be interested in Western's Annual Security and Fire Safety Report that includes statistics for reports of serious crime and other offenses related to personal safety on university property and nearby public property during the previous three calendar years.
 This report also has important information concerning Western's policies regarding alcohol and drug use and Western's sexual assault prevention and response programs.
 You may access the report by visiting wwu.edu/vpess/crimestatistics.shtml.

 Community members, family and friends of Western Washington University students may sign up for Western Alert, Western's emergency response notification system.
-Western Alert messages are sent in the event of an emergency to the e-mail addresses and/or cell phones (via text message) of those on the notification list. www.getrave.com/login/wwu
+Western Alert messages are sent in the event of an emergency to the e-mail addresses and/or cell phones (via text message) of those on the notification list.
+You may sign up by visiting www.getrave.com/login/wwu.

 The Environmental Health and Safety office works with and provides support for the Western community to keep ourselves and our environment healthy and safe.
 They conduct fire safety, waste recycling and disposal, laboratory safety, general safety, and multiple types of training across campus.